Apocalypse Hotel: Reception

-Apocalypse Hotel was named one of the best anime series of Spring 2025 by Anime News Network.
+Apocalypse Hotel was named one of the best anime series of Spring 2025 by Anime News Network (ANN).
+They also named both Yachiyo and Ponko among the best anime characters the whole of 2025, while Yachiyo's quiet break in the 11th episode "Wag Your Tail, but Never Wag a Shift!" was one of the best anime moments of 2025.
+American magazine New York Times also featured Episode 11 as one of The Best TV Episodes of 2025.
+The series was voted "Most Underrated Anime" in ANN's 2025 Readers' Choice Awards.
 The anime was also appreciated by co-founders of Type-Moon, Takashi Takeuchi and Kinoko Nasu.
 Nasu called Apocalypse Hotel not only one of the best anime of 2025 but also of this century, while Takeuchi said that it made him laugh and cry so hard at the same time.
+The series was nominated for Best Original Anime at the 10th Crunchyroll Anime Awards in 2026.